-First 4 Kids SCIO stenhousemuir is a small day care of children service.
-It is based in Stenhousemuir Primary School.
+First 4 Kids SCIO St. Francis is a small day care of children service.
+It is based in St. Francis RC Primary School.
 The children use the gym hall, toilets and have access to the outdoor area.
-A fridge is available to store snack foods and cupboard space is available to store a variety of resources.
+A kitchen with a fridge used by the service was available enabling healthy snack options to offered to children.